 - After 20 minutes have passed, taste the collard greens to see if they have your preferred amount of softness.
 If you'd like them to be softer, cook an additional 10 minutes, being careful to watch that the greens don't run out of liquid on the bottom of the pot.

-Vegan collard greens would pair well with any of the following dishes:
+Greens pair well with any of the following dishes: